 Venue of PyeongChang Winter Olympic Games 2018

-PyeongChang and other cities in Gangwon will host the 2018 Winter Olympic Games on February.
-Around 26,000 participants from 111 countries are expected to attend the 2018 PyeongChang Winter Olympic Games.
+PyeongChang and other cities in Gangwon hosted the 2018 Winter Olympic Games.
+Around 26,000 participants from 111 countries attended the 2018 PyeongChang Winter Olympic Games.

 Representative city for Leisure and Winter sports?

 Gangwon is blessed with thick snow during winter season for visitors to enjoy skiing, snowboarding, and other winter sports.
 Its bountiful natural landscape enables visitors to enjoy marine tours, recreational tours, ecological experiences, medical tours, and sports tours based on the regional cooperative tour programs.

 Gangwon province consists of several cities, each specializing certain industries particularly ceramics, bio-technology, medical devices, oriental medicine, and disaster prevention.

 Seoul City’s walking tours offer insight into capital’s heritage rich in culture and history.

 Experience the palatial beauty

 Changdeok Palace, a designated World Heritage by UNESCO, is said to be the most traditional and authentic of Seoul’s five palaces.
 It has been praised for its architectural sensitivity to its natural surroundings and lauded as a representative masterpiece of East Asian Palace Architecture

 Since 1996, the Royal Guard-Changing Ceremony at Deoksugung Palace has taken place three times a day where foreign tourists can take part by becoming a royal guard to feel and experience Korean tradition first hand.